The mission of Creature Conserve is to bring artists and scientists together to foster informed and sustained support for animal conservation.

-Scientists study the impact of climate change, farming, global trade, habitat loss, hunting, and pollution on animal anatomy, behavior, evolution, health, nutrition, population dynamics, preventive medicine, and reproduction.
+Scientists study the impact of climate change, global trade, habitat loss, and pollution on animal anatomy, behavior, evolution, health, nutrition, population dynamics, preventive medicine, and reproduction.
 They gather data, interpret it, and make recommendations.
-The results tell us that most animals present today—including humans—will not survive our massive presence on earth without our immediate intervention.
-Science also predicts a ripple effect on human health and society.
+Science provides a road map for conservation.
+It also tells us that most animals present today—including humans—will not survive our massive presence on earth without our immediate intervention.

 Our scientific understanding of what we need to do for saving species is only part of the solution.
-Science can provide a road map for conservation, but we need motivation to follow it.
 There is an equally important need to help more people understand how interdependent we are, and that our continued success depends on a diverse and healthy animal kingdom.
 We need to find new ways to ease conflict and restore damaged habitats.
-For example, we can pay farmers for their losses or build fences, hire more rangers to stop poachers, invest in parks and reserves, and educate those who live in closest proximity how to live in balance with wildlife.
+We can pay farmers for their losses or build fences, hire more rangers to stop poachers, invest in parks and reserves, and educate those who live in closest proximity how to live in balance with wildlife.
 In other words, we have to be willing to share the resources with other species.

-what: bringing artists and scientists together to save species
+- Inspire conservation action by bringing artists and scientists together to save species.

 - Demonstrate conservation is something we can all do.